-Jane Robson's career had been spent working for top high-street brands.
-After adopting her daughter in 2007, she sought greater flexibility and a more favourable work-life balance.
+Jane Robson spent her early career working for top high-street brands.
+After becoming a mother, she sought greater flexibility and a more favourable work-life balance.
 Jane found both by starting The Fine Cotton Company from the comfort of her own home

-"Up until January 2007, my career had been spent working as a retail buyer for large high street stores such as Debenhams, Top Shop, Etam, Homebase and Habitat.
+"Before I became a parent, my career had been spent working as a retail buyer for large high street stores such as Debenhams, Top Shop, Homebase and Habitat.
 Then I left work and journeyed to China to adopt my daughter, Mei.

-"I'd been going through the adoption process for more than three years and then my priorities changed immediately.
-I became a single mum and didn't want to return to my old career, I wanted to spend as much time as possible with Mei.
+"I'd been going through the adoption process for more than three years, and my priorities changed immediately.
+I became a single mum and didn't want to return to my old career - I wanted to spend as much time as possible with Mei.
 Running a home-based business offered the solution.

 "When launching the business, I contacted various journalists, but didn't have time to do it regularly.
-I then took on a PR, Lyn Joseph, to help me.
+I then took on a PR agent to help me.
 Again, it's a case of using experts' knowledge where cost-effective.

-"I plan to keep growing the business slowly.
-Our customers are the most important part of it and we're working hard to ensure they remain completely happy with our products and service."
+"The business has grown, and we now supply luxury yachts and hotels.
+Our customers are the most important part of it, and we're working hard to ensure they remain completely happy with our products and service."

 Jane's three key lessons